All Episodes

 Yep, absolutely.

-And that is overplaying it, meaning he put the travel ban in effect ten days after the first identified case of Corona.
+Because what the president is really saying, and maybe, and he's not communicating it effectively, I will give, I'll concede the point to you, and that is overplaying it, meaning he put the travel ban in effect 10 days after the first identified case of Corona.

-Bill, that one decision that Joe called hysterical xenophobia and fear mongering, saved literally hundreds of thousands of Americans from contracting the virus.
+Bill, that one decision that Joe called hysterical xenophobia and fear-mongering saved literally hundreds of thousands of Americans from contracting the virus.

-It bought us uh valuable time.
+It bought us valuable time.

 How many tens of thousands more Americans would have died?

-He put the first quarantine in effect in over fifty years, so his actions were overplaying it because nobody thought he should go that far.
+So his actions were overplaying it because nobody thought he should go that far.

 Nobody.

-He did it anyway.
+But he did it anyway.

 Now, he was saying he was instilling confidence, meaning he didn't want to scare the crap out of people.

-Last night, he exactly what you said now.
+Last night, exactly what you said now.

-He said my actions showed that I didn't underplay the threat of the virus.
+He said, my actions showed that I didn't underplay the threat of the virus.

 But he didn't say it strong enough.

-So people are confused now.
+So, people are confused now.

-And you saw it today with the Trump hating press.
+And you saw it today with the Trump-hating press.

-Well, uh, you heard him with Woodward, he said he underplayed it on purpose, and now he said he overplayed it by it, but they didn't say by his actions.
+He said he underplayed it on purpose, and now he said he overplayed it by it, but they didn't say by his actions.

 But the electorate does not understand it.